Ashish-Nagar-027/Shopping-cart-App/README.md

+### note : This is app is v2 . first version was for internship.
+In second version i have fixed some bugs.

 # Shopping Cart Application

 This is a shopping cart project .
 Shopping cart Application is a simple fun project . in this project we can add products to cart , remove products to cart , fetch products from fakestoreapi.com api , filter them on category bases etc. its a simple frontend which i built with react.js .

 ## Features